linuxacademy/content-dynamodb-deepdive/6.6.2-Elasticsearch/README.md

 ## Import Data into DynamoDB

-This will create the v3 data model in your account (the `-c False` flag will prevent the existing table from being overwritten):
+This will create the v3 data model in your account (the `-c` or `--clean` flag will delete the existing table, if specified):

 ```sh
 aws configure set default.region us-east-1